DnyaneshwariWalde/ATM-INTERFACE/README.md

 5.Quit

-The project is developed using java and ide used is eclipse ide.
+The project is developed using java and IDE used is eclipse .